Where do Ajosshis Come From? Part 2: The Colonial Origins of the South Korean Military

 In other words, girls may acquire an absolute advantage over boys as a result of equal treatment.
 This is something that society, more broadly, has not yet taken on board.
 Mattel may wish to take note that among Teen Talk Barbie’s 270 phrases concerning shopping, parties and clothes, at least one might usefully have been, “Dostoevsky rocks!”

 For more on that I recommend the book The New Sexual Revolution, by Robert Pool (1994), and especially “The Real Truth About The Female Body” in Time Magazine, March 8 1999.
-The latter especially is good on they numerous ways in which (most) women are mentally and physically stronger to (most) men, just as men are to women in other ways.
-I especially recommend checking out the (naturally) numerous comments to the Economist article; as you have to be a subscriber to make a comment, then the dialogue is a lot more intelligent and civilised than you’ll find on most blogs and forums!
+I especially recommend checking out the (naturally) numerous comments to the Economist article; as you have to be a subscriber to make a comment, then the dialogue is a lot more intelligent and civilized than you’ll find on most blogs and forums!
 I especially like this one of Tom West’s, a healthy cautionary message against what I’ve written above:

 “Do all feminists rail against the idea that men and women might actually be inherently different?”